mkishi1221/mkishi1221.github.io/_includes/cv.md

 I'm responsible for:

-- Driving product adoption in the AEC sector, and managing cross-functional teams across frontend, backend, 3D content, and Unreal Engine, overseeing development strategy, design, and daily execution.
+- Driving product adoption in the AEC sector, and directed cross-functional teams across frontend, backend, 3D content, and Unreal Engine, overseeing development strategy, design, and daily execution.
 - Uncovering insights that directly influence feature development by leading customer workshops, hands-on user onboarding and responding to feedback.
 - Product marketing efforts including the website, sales materials, and investor presentations.
 - Extracting user behaviour patterns within CAD files to uncover insights and guide the optimisation of CAD data workflows.